Bharath-vaj/Sample/README.md

-### `health-ehr-inventory-api-flow`

-## Overview

-The `health-ehr-inventory-api-flow` is part of a Mule application that integrates a generic Inventory Management System (Inventory) with an Electronic Health Record (EHR).
-This flow runs daily at 9:00 PM EST to retrieve inventory data from a cloud-based relational database and send it to the EHR in JSON format.
-The flow is designed to handle and log errors efficiently, including retrying failed connections and notifying stakeholders via email.

-### Flow Components and Description:

-1. **Scheduler:**
-   - Triggers the flow daily at 9:00 PM EST.

-2. **Start Logger:**
-   - Logs the start time and flow name.

-3. **Database Query:**
-   - Retrieves data from the database.
-   - Logs the number of records retrieved.
-   - Handles errors:
-     - Retries connections on connectivity issues with a set retry count.
-     - Logs other errors immediately.
-     - Sends error notifications via email to ensure prompt response and recovery.

-4. **Data Transformation:**
-   - Converts the retrieved data into JSON format for the EHR.

-5. **HTTP Request to EHR:**
-   - Sends the JSON data to the EHR via a POST request.
-   - Handles errors:
-   - Retries on connectivity issues with a set retry count.
-   - Logs other errors immediately.
-   - Sends error notifications via email to ensure prompt response and recovery.

-6. **End Logger:**
-   - Logs the end time and flow name.

-7.
 # DataWeave CLI Installation and Setup Guide for macOS

 **DataWeave CLI** is a powerful command-line tool that allows for querying, filtering, and mapping structured data from various formats like JSON, XML, CSV, and more, into other data formats using the DataWeave language.